IF YOU BELIEVE YOUR ORGANISATION MAY BE ELIGIBLE

 This gives you an opportunity to explain why you require a grant, exactly how it will be used, what difference you think it will make to your organisation and how you think it will affect/improve the community it serves.

-The Trust requires additional items of information about the project – there is a list at the end of the form.
+The Trust requires additional items of information about the project – there is a list at the end of the form and our usual requirements are for three quotes to be submitted with your application.
 If you are unable to provide any of this information please contact the administrator Rowena Garton for advice.

 If you need assistance with developing your organisation or the project you may seek advice from your local council for Voluntary Service: